emacs-eask/cli/docs/content/en/Implementation/_index.md

 ---

-Eask consists of two components: a command-line tool (the Eask CLI), and a Elisp scripts.
+Eask consists of two components: a command-line tool (the Eask CLI), and Elisp scripts.

 The CLI, is used to find the corresponding lisp file and feed it into the Emacs executable.
 It would parse all options and convert them to Emacs understandable options on the lisp scripts end.
 It is written in plain JavaScript, the main file is located in **src/util.js**.

 The E scripts, is used to do the actual execution for each command that passes